measurement-factory/squid-notes/review.md

   is likely to be accepted as a stand-alone PR; or noticeably increases PR risks.
 Examples may include replacing 100 sequential `if` statements and offset increments with an incremental parser for a new protocol/language;
-  adding SMP support to a state-rich legacy feature; enhancing a `NULL`-replacing script to automatically rewrap touched lines.
+  adding SMP support to a state-rich legacy feature.

 Cleanup action: